DiamondMofeng/grafana-greptime-datasource/docs/Using GreptimeDB in Grafana.md

 ## Install GreptimeDB

+### GreptimeCloud

+Visit https://greptime.com/product/cloud for more details.

 ### Manually

 Get GreptimeDB from [Greptime's release page here](https://github.com/GreptimeTeam/greptimedb/releases/).

-This plugin is currently campatiable with GreptimeDB 0.3.1
+This plugin is currently campatiable with GreptimeDB 0.3.1 and GreptimeCloud.

 For demostration, run it in standalone mode `./greptime standalone start`.
 In case of port conflicts, start with option `-c <config.toml>`.
 The format of `config.toml` [can be found here](https://docs.greptime.com/user-guide/operations/configuration)